janhove/janhove.github.io/_posts/2021-06-29-posttreatment.md

 The linear model now yields a parameter estimate of $\widehat{\beta_{xy}} = -0.31 \pm 0.11$, which is considerably farther from the actual parameter value of 1 and even has the wrong sign.
+(This isn't evident from Figure 3.3, but keep in mind that the graphical analysis in Figure 3.3 uses a median split on the continuous covariate whereas the linear model below respects the continuous nature of this covariate.)

 {% highlight r %}